 - Simplicity – Develop just enough to get the job done for right now.

 - Self-organizing teams encourage great architectures, requirements, and designs – Skilled and motivated team members who have decision-making power, take ownership, communicate regularly with other team members, and share ideas that deliver quality products.

 - Regular reflections on how to become more effective – Self-improvement, process improvement, advancing skills, and techniques help team members work more efficiently.

 The intention of Agile is to align development with business needs, and the success of Agile is apparent.
 Agile projects are customer focused and encourage customer guidance and participation.
 As a result, Agile has grown to be an overarching view of software development throughout the software industry and an industry all by itself.

 Smartsheet is a spreadsheet-inspired task and project management tool with powerful collaboration and communication features that are crucial for Agile project management.
 You can make real-time updates and alert your team about the new changes, and share your plan with internal and external stakeholders to increase transparency and keep everyone on the same page.

 Since Smartsheet is cloud-based you can track project requirements, access documents, create timelines, and send alerts from virtually anywhere.
-Choose from broad range of smart views – Grid, Calendar, Gantt, Sights – to manage projects the way you want.
+Choose from broad range of smart views – Grid, Calendar, Gantt, Dashboards – to manage projects the way you want.
 Plus, with our newest view, Card View, teams have a more visual way to work, communicate, and collaborate in Smartsheet.
 Card View enables you to focus attention with rich cards, give perspective with flexible views, and prioritize and adjust work more visually.
 Act on tasks and change status of work by dragging and dropping cards through lanes to immediately share decisions with the entire team.